Al Reiff, Jr.

 Year Appointed: 1985

-Al helped start the crew program at Taft in 1990 with Brooks Fisher ’92, and coached the team for 10 years.
-But his main interest outside the classroom these days is as head coach of varsity wrestling.
-He learned the sport from longtime coach John Wynne and coached with him for 15 years.
+- Al helped start the crew program at Taft in 1990 with Brooks Fisher ’92, and coached the team for 10 years.
+Al also coached wrestling for 30 years, but now focuses on assisting with Cross-Country.